Research Updated Medically Reviewed 8 min read

 Missouri’s asbestos burden is rooted in the manufacturing, lead smelting, and railroad industries that powered the state’s economy through the 20th century.
 St. Louis and Kansas City were industrial centers where thousands of workers handled asbestos-containing products in factories, refineries, rail yards, and construction sites.

-The state’s 273 documented exposure sites have produced more than 1,000 asbestos-related deaths.
+The state’s Decades of industrial asbestos exposure have produced more than 1,000 asbestos-related deaths.
 For families still receiving diagnoses decades after exposure ended, Missouri’s legal landscape offers one of the longest filing windows in the country and a court system with deep experience handling asbestos cases.

 State Rankings